Updated April 8, 2022, at 2:02 PM

-In the same breath, millennials don’t want to hear “word stew” or get bombarded by walls of text that sounds like a 1980s robot regurgitating complex jargon.
+Millennials don’t want to hear “word stew.”
+Or get bombarded by walls of text that sounds like an old-school robot regurgitating jargon.
 Their attention spans are short and they’re fond of keeping it casual.
 Have your materials aimed at millennials be brief and to the point, and don’t use business-speak or industry terminology.
 Keep it down to earth and relatable, and you’ll gain more trust.

 5. Have them join your ranks.

 Financial advice is a growing industry, but it’s also an aging one.
-And who else knows how to appeal and engage millennials than millennials themselves?
-Hiring millennials and other young talents can help you and your business understand their pain points and views and allow them to be a sounding board for your marketing ideas.
+And who else knows how to appeal to and engage millennials than millennials themselves?
+Hiring millennials and other young talents can help you understand their pain points and allow them to be a sounding board for your marketing ideas.
 Employees are your greatest assets, so don’t be afraid to utilize younger talent to help gain feedback on your strategic initiatives.

 6. Show off your fun side.